IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 - jq:       JSON parser, should be installed in `/usr/bin`
 - curl:     interact with REST API, should be installed in `/usr/bin`
 - awk:      parse text, should be installed in `/usr/bin`
+- bc:		floating point calculator, used in `isnap-fscap.sh`, should be installed in `/usr/bin`

 Makes sure that these tools are installed prior to installing and configuring the `isnap-scripts`.